TrueBlocks/trueblocks-docs/content/blog/explainers/long-winded-explanation.md

 4)  In response to this impossibility, one must chunk the index (that
     > is, create a time-ordered log of indexes of a time-ordered log),

-5)  Placing a bloom filter in front of a chunked index wildly speeds up
+5)  Placing a Bloom filter in front of a chunked index wildly speeds up
     > the search of the index,

 6)  In order to properly work on an end user's machine, the system must